awsdocs/amazon-ec2-user-guide/doc_source/capacity-reservations-pricing-biling.md

 ## Pricing<a name="capacity-reservations-pricing"></a>

-When the Capacity Reservation is active, you will be charged equivalent On\-Demand rate whether you run the instances or not\.
-If you do not use the reservation, this will show up as unused reservation on your EC2 bill\.
+When the Capacity Reservation is active, you are charged the equivalent On\-Demand rate whether you run the instances or not\.
+If you do not use the reservation, this shows up as unused reservation on your EC2 bill\.
 When you run an instance that matches the attributes of a reservation, you just pay for the instance and nothing for the reservation\.
 There are no upfront or additional charges\.

 For example, if you create a Capacity Reservation for 20 m4\.large Linux instances and run 15 m4\.large Linux instances in the same Availability Zone, you will be charged for 15 instances and for 5 unused spots in the reservation\.